knative-extensions/eventing-rabbitmq/docs/broker/README.md

 will make the trigger a bottleneck.
 A slow processing sink will result in low overall throughput.
 Setting a value higher than 1 will result in `n` events being handled at a time by the trigger but ordering won't be guaranteed as events are sent to the sink.

-More details and samples can be found [here](../../samples/broker-trigger/trigger-customizations)
+More details and samples of this can be found [here](../../samples/broker-trigger/trigger-customizations)

 ## Delivery Failures and Delivery Spec
 A subset of HTTP status codes from a sink are considered a [retryable error](https://github.com/knative/specs/blob/main/specs/eventing/data-plane.md#event-acknowledgement-and-delivery-retry).
 When this occurs, delivery spec (available on Trigger and Broker) can specify how messages are retried and "dead-lettered".
 Reference